Rural Housing Service, USDA.

 |Less than 21%-more than 0%||1|

-Priority 7—Notice responses for the revitalization, repair, and transfer (as stipulated in 7 CFR 3560.406) of existing direct section 515 housing (transfer costs, including equity payments, are subject to Agency approval and must be an eligible use of loan proceeds listed in 7 CFR 3565.205) will receive an additional 20 points.
+Priority 7— NOFA responses for the revitalization, repair, and transfer cost of existing direct section 515 housing (transfer costs are subject to Agency approval and must be an eligible use of loan proceeds listed in 7 CFR 3565.205) will receive an additional 20 points.

 Notifications: Responses will be reviewed for completeness and eligibility.
 The RHS will notify those lenders whose responses are selected via letter.
 The RHS will request lenders without GRRHP lender approval to apply for GRRHP lender approval within 30 days upon receipt of notification of selection.
-For information regarding GRRHP lender approval, please refer to the section entitled “Submission Of Documentation For GRRHP Lender Approval” in this Notice.
+For information regarding GRRHP lender approval, please refer to the section entitled “SUBMISSION OF Start Printed Page 4566DOCUMENTATION FOR GRRHP LENDER APPROVAL” in this NOFA.

 Lenders will also be invited to submit a complete application and the required application fee of $2,500 to the Rural Development State Office where the project is located.